A Low Latency Adaptive Coding Spiking Framework for Deep Reinforcement Learning: Experiments

 \subsubsection{Environment}

-To evaluate the proposed ACSF, we apply it to 16 Atari 2600 games from the arcade learning environment (ALE) \cite{bellemare2013arcade} and four MuJoCo \cite{todorov2012mujoco} continuous robot control tasks from the OpenAI gym \cite{brockman2016openai}.
+To evaluate the proposed ACSF, we apply it to sixteen Atari 2600 games from the arcade learning environment (ALE) \cite{bellemare2013arcade} and four MuJoCo \cite{todorov2012mujoco} continuous robot control tasks from the OpenAI gym \cite{brockman2016openai}.
+We use the most stable version of the Atari game without frame skipping (NoFrameskip-v4) and the latest version of the MuJoCo environment (-v3).
 The visualization of environments is shown in Figure~\ref{Fig::Environments}.
-We implemented SNNs with SpikingJelly \cite{SpikingJelly}, which is an open-source deep learning framework for SNNs based on PyTorch \cite{NEURIPS2019_9015}.

-In Atari games, the number of training steps is $50M$ in total, and we evaluate the model every $50K$ timesteps.
-In MuJoCo environment, the number of training steps is $1M$ in total, and we evaluate the model every $5K$ timesteps.
+The training steps for Atari games and MuJoCo environments are 50 million (50M) and 1 million (1M), respectively, and the evaluation interval is 50 thousand (50K) and 5 thousand (5K).